Master of Education in Counseling - School Counseling

 - professional orientation

-It is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The MEd in Counseling - School Counseling program at Northern Arizona University is accredited by the Counseling for Accreditation of Counseling and Related Educational Programs (CACREP).
+The accreditation runs through March 31, 2016.

 Application Due Date

-- Completed application files are reviewed and admission decisions are made twice each year for the program.
+- Completed application files are reviewed and admission decisions are made once each year for the program.

 - All application materials must be received by February 15.